Jaseci-Labs/jaseci/docs/docs/tutorials/quickstart/quickstart.md

 Don't worry if that looks confusing.
 As you learn the Jac language, this will become clearer.

 2. Let's "register" a sentinel based on our Jac program.
-A sentinel is the abstraction Jaseci uses to encapsulate compiled walkers and architype nodes and edges.
+A sentinel is the abstraction Jaseci uses to encapsulate compiled walkers and archetype nodes and edges.
 You can think of registering a sentinel as compiling your jac program.
 The walkers of a given sentinel can then be invoked and run on arbitrary nodes of any graph.
 Let's register `fam.jac`

 3. Open the jaseci shell by typing `jsctl`
 4. Run the following command to register a sentinel: